 The Science Behind El Niño

-via GIPHY
+Image via GIPHY

-During La Niña, this pattern is enhanced…resulting in stronger easterly trade winds, more upwelling (of cool water) off the coast of South America and a pronounced increase in sea surface temperatures across the Western Pacific Ocean.
+During La Niña, this pattern is enhanced, resulting in stronger easterly trade winds, more upwelling (of cooler water) off the coast of South America and a pronounced increase in sea surface temperatures across the Western Pacific Ocean.
 During El Niño, the opposite occurs, and the trade wind pattern either weakens considerably or is even reversed.
 As a result, warmer than average water temperatures are usually found off the South American Coast and across the Eastern Pacific in general.
 Similarly, warmer water is transported away from the West Pacific, which results in cooler ocean temperatures across Indonesia (see bottom part of previous diagram).

-Strength of El Niño/La Niña Matters!
+Strength of ENSO Matters!

-Because ocean temperature departures are the main impact of this circulation, the strength of ENSO depends upon the sea surface temperature anomalies (departures from average) for various regions across the Pacific Ocean.
-The attached diagram below shows the four main regions for which temperature anomalies are calculated.
-Although all of these regions are important to some degree, years of research has shown that departures across region 3.4 (outlined in the black box) are most important when calculating the phase and strength of ENSO.
 Generally speaking, La Niña conditions correspond to at least five consecutive months averaging temperatures less than -0.5°C. Conversely, El Niño conditions correspond to readings averaging at or greater than +0.5° over the same time period.
-Note that the further removed the sea surface temperature is from its average position will result in an increasingly strong El Niño or La Niña.
+Note: the further removed the sea surface temperature is from its average position will result in an increasingly strong El Niño or La Niña.
 For instance, a departure of just +0.6° would indicate a weak El Niño, whereas a departure of +1.8° would correspond to a strong El Niño.
 Similarly, a departure of -0.6° would be indicate of a weak La Niña, whereas an anomaly of -1.8° would correspond to a strong La Niña.

 El Niño Regions of the Pacific Ocean